SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 #### Similarity by rule

-Rules written by SEKOIA.IO define similarity in the `rule pattern`.
-The similarity strategy is extracted directly from the rule.
-This setting is not shown on the interface and users cannot change it by themselves.
+Rules written by SEKOIA.IO and available in the Rules Catalog may define specific similarity strategies.

+Similarity strategies by rule are not shown and cannot be edited on the interface.
+The API may be used to access this parameter.

 **Example from a detection rule’s pattern**